 “Canadians, in this fateful hour I command you and I trust you to fight as you have ever fought, with all your strength, with all your determination, with all your tranquil courage,” Currie told the troops in April 1918.
 “On many a hard-fought field of battle you have overcome this enemy.
 With God’s help you shall achieve victory once more.”

 Currie was knighted in 1917.

-After the war, he endured attacks by his political rivals and was forced to sue a newspaper for libel.
-Currie won the case.
+He endured attacks by his political rivals and sued a newspaper for libel, winning the case.

 Historians remember him as a military leader who used tactics to spare as many lives as possible.
-In addition, he used the media to gain positive publicity for the Canadian Corps which was largely ignored by British newspapers, despite its successes.
+In addition, he used the media to gain positive publicity for the Canadian Corps, which was largely ignored by the British media, despite its successes.

 Updated: 21 October 2020